adolfopa/cstow/README.md

   1. Edit the `Makefile` file and change the `INSTALL_DIR` variable to suit your system.

+  2. Optionally, you can tune the `CFLAGS` variable.

-  2. Execute the `make install` command (you may need root privileges depending on the value of `INSTALL_DIR`).
+  3. Execute the `make install` command (you may need root privileges depending on the value of `INSTALL_DIR`).
 This will compile the sources and copy the executable to the place you defined in the previous step.